Online Feedback Optimization for Monotone Systems without Timescale Separation: Sufficient conditions

 \section{Sufficient conditions}

-In this section, we assume without further mention that Assumptions~\ref{asm:plant}, \ref{asm:cost}, \ref{asm:monotone} are satisfied.
-Furthermore, we assume that the plant \eqref{eq:plant} is monotone with respect to the standard ordering, i.e., that this is actually without loss of generality \cite{Angeli_MCS_2003}.
+In this section, we assume that the plant \eqref{eq:plant} is monotone with respect to the standard ordering, i.e., that this is actually without loss of generality \cite{Angeli_MCS_2003}.
 For brevity, we write ``$ \seq$'' rather than ``$\seq_{\R^\cdot _{\geq 0} }$'' when referring to the standard ordering of opportune dimension.
-In the following, we provide some sufficient criteria to verify the conditions in \Cref{asm:core}.
+In the following, we provide some sufficient criteria to verify the conditions in Assumption~\ref{asm:core}.